Jobs, corruption top issues as Malawi votes for president

 While Mutharika pursues a second five-year term, he has been dogged by rivals’ accusations of corruption, which he has denied.

-Political analyst Andrew Mpesi said that could hurt the president in this election.
+Political analyst Andrew Mpesi said the graft charges could hurt the president in this election.

 “Every Malawian is aware that almost every day the front pages of mainstream papers in this country reported government corruption, theft and abuse of public resources,” he said.